Observation of the nuclear magnetic octupole moment of $^{173}$Yb from precise measurements of hyperfine structure in the ${^3P}_2$ state: Conclusions

-In conclusion, we have made a precision measurement of hyperfine structure in the ${^3P}_2$ state of $^{173}$Yb, and see an unmistakable signature of the magnetic octupole constant $C$.
+In summary, we have made a precision measurement of hyperfine structure in the ${^3P}_2$ state of $^{173}$Yb, and see an unambiguous signature of the magnetic octupole coefficient $C$.
 The frequencies of the ${^3P}_2 \rightarrow {^3S}_1$ transition at 770 nm are measured using a Rb-stabilized ring-cavity resonator with an accuracy of 200 kHz.
 Second-order corrections are negligible at this level of precision, and do not affect the value of $C$.
-We plan to complete similar measurements in the other odd isotope, $^{171}$Yb, and thereby get a handle on higher-order effects such as the Bohr-Weisskopf effect and the hyperfine anomaly.
+Using atomic-structure calculations for two-electron atoms \cite{MAA11}, we extract the nuclear {\em octupole moment} as $-34.4(21)$ b\,$\times \mu_N$, which is the first observation of this moment in two-electron atoms.
+We plan to complete similar measurements in the other odd isotope, $^{171}$Yb, and thereby get a handle on higher-order effects such as the Rosenthal-Breit effect and the Bohr-Weisskopf effect.